 Copies of the plan are available in one of three ways:

-Wasatch County Planning Commission is a seven member citizen board and two associate members.
-The members are recommended by the County Manager and approved by the County Council.
+Wasatch County Planning Commission is a five member citizen board and two associate members.
+The members are appointed by the County Council after receiving recommendations from the County Manager.
 Associate members serve temporarily on the Commission when any appointed member is temporarily unable to act due to absence from the County, illness, interest in a case before the Commission or any other cause.
 The Commission meets on the 2nd Thursday of each month or as needed.
 The Planning Department acts as staff to the Planning Commission by providing staff reports, making presentations and setting up meetings.